 There is such thing as a healthy chocolate chip cookie.

 I’ve finally found a recipe that I actually love.
 It’s sweet.
 It’s comforting.
 It tastes like a really good cookie.
 AND it’s healthy!
 A healthy chocolate chip cookie DOES exist.
 It’s uses sprouted flour (read here why that’s good), natural sweeteners, nourishing butter AND coconut oil (the secret to it’s great texture).*

 And now I’m going to share the goodness with you.

-2 cups sprouted whole wheat (or spelt) flour (where to find flour products)
+- 2 cups sprouted whole wheat (or spelt) flour

-1 cup of dark chocolate chips (fair trade, please)
+- 1 cup of dark chocolate chips (like this)

 *Remember, this is still a cookie.
 No matter how much “heathier” it is, you probably don’t want to eat them all day long.
 But you knew that already, right?
 Right.